Effective TMJ Dysfunction Treatment with Physiotherapy in Downtown Edmonton

 You can visit us at our clinic or contact us to book an appointment with us now to get your TMJ dysfunction checked and other underlying conditions treated.

-What exactly is TMJ dysfunction?
+What exactly is TMJ Dysfunction?

 TMJ dysfunction is also known as TMJ disorder or Temporomandibular joint dysfunction.
 The terms are used interchangeably.
 It is a medical condition that involves a dysfunction in the joint joining your jawbone to your skull.
 As well as several muscles and ligaments around your jaw area.